dekuNukem/STM32_tutorials/lesson3_serial_recv_interrupt/README.md

 It simply sets `curr_index` to 0, then fill the buffer with 0 as well.

-We're passing the argument with a pointer, so the target actually gets modified.
+We're passing argument by pointer, so the target actually gets modified.
 Of course when playing with pointers you should always check for `NULL`, I omitted it for simplicity's sake, so do add your own when you have the chance.

-Next we need to add the function prototype to the header file to make it usable globally.
-The FP is exactly the same as the function declaration with a semicolon in the end, so just add this to `linear_buf.h`:
+Next we need to add the function prototype to the header to make it usable globally.
+The FP is exactly the same as the function declaration, only with a semicolon in the end.
+So just add this to `linear_buf.h`:

 ```
 void linear_buf_reset(linear_buf *lb);